syedyasirkamal/agileproject/README.md

 >
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/Pair%20Programming_Sprint%204_Yasir%20and%20Uriel.png)

-### Test First
+### Test-Driven Development
 > Our team is building our product test-first.
-Our team created 32 micro-scale unit tests in the test suite and they all pass.
+Our team created at least 1 BDD/A-TDD test and over 30 micro-scale unit tests in the test suite and they all pass.
 The list of tests and explanations can be found at this URL:
 >
 > URL
 >